 Download Poster - Adobe PDF

-In the spring (March-April) of 2013, interns will be selected to work for 12 weeks (May 20, 2013 - August 9, 2013) in Charleston, SC as paid internships, with financial support for stipends, travel, housing, and research project supplies.
+In the spring (March-April) of 2014, students will be selected to work for 12 weeks (May 19, 2014 - August 8, 2014) in Charleston, SC as paid internships, with financial support for stipends, travel, housing, and research project supplies provided by NSF.
 Applications will be accepted from science majors who have at least a 2.5 GPA in their major courses (2.0 overall).
 College transcripts and letters of recommendation from two professors are required.
 Applicants must provide written statements of fields of interest and goals.
 Students will be evaluated via scheduled telephone interviews and the information presented in their applications.
 Mentors experienced in various fields of marine, environmental and coastal ocean science (including chemistry, marine biology, marine policy, toxicology, microbiology, fisheries science, marine, estuarine and wetland ecology) will assist interns in completing independent research projects.
 Students will develop their research project, while learning scientific problem solving, writing and presentation skills.
 At the conclusion of the program, students will complete written reports and make oral presentations of their summer research.
 Participants will also receive classroom instruction on topics that will assist them with completion of their research and presentations.

 Goals of the Program